 Beyond the immediate palace and gardens is a wooded park.
 Trails meander throughout the property.
 They lead over old bridges and past countless birds, ducks, and waterfowl.
 It’s back in the park areas that you’re more likely to find locals strolling, jogging or just meeting up with friends.

 One of the great pleasure of exploring the more than 400 acres of the park is you never know what you’ll find.
 If you search carefully, you’ll stumble upon Pan hidden under a tree with his flute.
 Elsewhere small palace buildings dot the landscape.

-While these park palaces seem small, you’ll get a surprise once inside.
+While the Schloss Nymphenburg park palaces seem small, you’ll get a surprise once inside.
 They are really quite spacious.